The Top 50 Best Small Colleges 2017-2018By BCR Staff

 29. William Woods University

-What began as the Female Orphan School of the Christian Church in 1870 now has thousands of alumni who serve the needy, work in Churches, contribute to the global economy, and develop products that improve life.
-William Woods University is a private, coeducational school in Fulton, Missouri, part of Jefferson City.
+What began as the Female Orphan School for children of the Civil War in 1870 now has thousands of alumni who contribute to the global economy and develop products that improve life in a vast variety of avenues.
+William Woods University is a private, coeducational school in Fulton, Missouri.
 The School sits on 225 acres and enrolls about 1000 undergraduates as well as approximately 1300 graduates.
 WWU is known for excellent education programs.
 It also has a few unique programs: Equestrian Studies, American Sign Language, and an outstanding online MBA.
 There are many other academic options at WWU, but the small school personalized education is a marked advantage (student to faculty ratio of 11:1).
 Impressively, 94 percent of recent WWU MBA graduates are working full-time or continuing their education, and 75 percent of first-year students return.
 Lastly, the School has gained attention for the innovative LEAD program, which is a leadership and service training program for qualified students.

 28. Columbia College